Exclusive-Masternode-Coin/EMC/README.md

 # EMC

 EMC is a hybrid cryptocurrency developed with innovative technology and offering unique features.
-EMC is an exclusive cryptocurrency with masternode technology with a limited number of masternodes in the network, ensuring users a stable ROI.
+It is an exclusive cryptocurrency with masternode technology combining both PoW & PoS.
+With a limited number of 100 masternodes, ensuring users a stable ROI.

 ### Base Specs: